leoleljak/leoleljak/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on iOS app I will publish around Fall
+- 💻 I’m currently working as an iOS Engineer at Infinum
-- 🌱 I’m currently learning UIKit, RxSwift, SwiftUI
+- 🌱 I’m currently learning RxSwift, SwiftUI
-- 👯 I’m looking to collaborate on iOS app development
 - 📫 How to reach me: https://www.linkedin.com/in/leo-leljak-4234661a4/